 - Grease the pudding dish with butter, and line its bottom with baking paper.

 - Cut a baking paper to the shape of the bottom of your pudding basin.
 Line your pudding mould with the paper.

-- Sift together the plain flour (maida), baking soda, baking powder, and salt in a mixing bowl.
+- Sift together plain flour (maida), baking soda, baking powder, and salt in a mixing bowl.

-- Zest the two large lemons.
+- Zest the two large limes.
 Don’t get to the white pith—it is bitter!

 - Peel and grate the carrots.

-- Grind fresh ginger with twice the weight of water.
-You will need 50 grams of this paste for this recipe.
+- Grind fresh ginger.
+You will need 30 grams of this paste for this recipe.

-- In another mixing bowl whisk the room-temperature butter till it is soft.
+- In another mixing bowl whisk the room-temperature butter until it is soft.

 - Add the brown sugar and whisk until pale and airy.

 - Whisk in three eggs one at a time, taking care to mix one in thoroughly before adding the next.